7 Ways Teachers Can Help Prevent Child Sexual Abuse

 1. Know the facts

 Children are more likely to be sexually abused by someone they know and trust than they are a stranger.
 Some studies suggest numbers as high as 90% of abuse is perpetrated by someone the child knows.
 Many times the abuse happens within the child’s own family.
 There is no stereotypical child who will be abused.
-Abuse effects all races, religions, socio-economic levels, and ages.
+Abuse affects all races, religions, socio-economic levels, and ages.
 If you don’t think it’s happening in your school, we encourage you to reconsider.
 1 in 5 children will be sexually abused by age 18, and it can happen anywhere children gather.

 2. Learn about age-appropriate sexual development